Click to jump to the relevant section.

 (1) AUDITING AND BUDGET

 The Auditing and Budget Committee consisting of three (3) members shall be appointed by the Executive Committee at the November meeting to audit the Treasurer’s accounts and report at the January meeting.
 The audit report of all financial transactions shall cover the period from January 1 to December 31 of the previous year.
+A budget shall be prepared for the regular January meeting of the Executive Committee meeting and presented to the Association Membership at the January meeting.

 (2) AWARDS

 The Awards Committee shall function in recognition of all services and achievements of a community-wide nature.
-This Committee shall be subject to instruction of the association, the President and the Executive Committee.
+This Committee shall be subject to instruction of the Association, the President, and the Executive Committee.

 (3) EDUCATION

-The Fundraising Committee shall have the direct responsibility for all revenue generating programs for the benefit of the association.
+The Fundraising Committee shall have the direct responsibility for all revenue generating programs for the benefit of the Association.
 It shall plan, monitor, and execute events that provide revenue for the general fund.

 (5) HOUSING AND ZONING